-Comedian Andrew Barnett, wife Natalee and sons Teddy (6) and Oscar (8) were just like any other active young family.
-The boys are close in age and enjoyed nothing better than mucking around in the backyard.
-They have loved to make each other laugh since Teddy was a baby in his stroller.
-Both boys were keen to try new things.
-At four Teddy had just started soccer.
+Comedian Andrew Barnett, wife Natalee and sons Teddy, six, and Oscar, eight, were just like any other active young family.
+The boys are close in age and enjoyed nothing better than mucking around in the backyard, having loved to make each other laugh since Teddy was a baby in his stroller.
+Both boys were keen to try new things, and at four Teddy had just started soccer.

 “When you’re a busy family, everything is about juggling many things, doing as much as you can,” Andrew says.
 “When Teddy was diagnosed everything became very small and focused.
 That one thing becomes priority over everything.”

 The family’s life soon revolved around Teddy’s treatment.
 The hardest part of this was that the brothers missed each other.
 When Oscar could visit they would lie on the bed together and watch TV.
 When Oscar was home, Andrew and Natalee regularly used Facetime so the boys could see each other.

 Thankfully they also discovered the hospital was full of diversionary activities to help Teddy cope.

 “Teddy loved the puppets,” Andrew says.
 “He also loved Child Life Therapy.
 There was always stuff happening to keep him engaged and fill the day.”

 The boys went on their first Mini Camp while Ted was still undergoing treatment.

 “Both boys were so excited,” Andrew says.
 “It was the best day.
 Mini Camp was one of the few things we felt comfortable leaving Ted at during his treatment.
 Camp Quality is set up for kids in his situation and that gives parents a lot of peace of mind.”